usnistgov/ACE/README.md

 ## Integrating Other Services with ACE
 ACE provides a standard API for streaming video analytics, but it can leverage existing time-series databases and message queues to process the analytic output data.
-Currently ACE supports InfluxDB and Kafka, with the analytic wrapper outputing data to the specified services (specified using the configuration API).
+Currently ACE supports InfluxDB, NATS, and Kafka, with the analytic wrapper outputing data to the specified services (specified using the configuration API).

 #### InfluxDB